 With a master’s degree in public administration and an emphasis in organizational development, Lisa combines the wisdom gained from managing several mid-sized consulting firms with the individualized attention of a smaller company.
 She is an active member of the American Evaluation Association, the National Network of Consultants to Grantmakers, and the Progressive Consultants Network.
 Lisa has presented workshops and trainings on evaluation-related topics for students, staff, and organizations including UC Berkeley’s School of Public Health and the Haas School of Business Center for Nonprofit and Public Leadership, the American Evaluation Association Conference, and the Women’s Funding Network.

 Robin Horner is an experienced evaluator with strong skills in analytical inquiry, project and team management, writing, communication, and the development of quantitative and qualitative evaluation tools.
-She has been an associate with Korwin Consulting since 2003 and works on all aspects of evaluations.
-Robin has expertise in building clients’ capacity to identify evaluation needs, to design flexible and personalized evaluation plans and tools, to participate in assessing the process and impact of their work, and to use evaluation findings for program improvement and sustainability.
+She has been an associate with Korwin Consulting since 2003 and works on all aspects of our evaluations.
+Robin has expertise in building clients’ capacity to identify evaluation needs, to design flexible and responsive learning strategies that center community voices and equity principles, to participate in assessing the design and impact of their work, and to use evaluation findings to help clients build more effective and sustainable initiatives.
 She is especially adept at developing and facilitating workshops and trainings to build skills and understanding related to evaluation.
-She took the lead in developing and delivering a series of trainings on deepening the evaluative culture at the California Youth Connection and, more recently, in trainings for economic justice grantee cohorts of the Women’s Foundation of Mississippi and the Women’s Foundation of Minnesota on how to conduct evaluations and use a gender lens in the design of theories of change and evaluations.
+She took the lead in developing and facilitating workshops on deepening evaluative culture for the California Youth Connection and economic justice grantees of the Women’s Foundation of Mississippi as well as on strategic learning and theory of change development for the New York Women’s Foundation.
 Her project management, organization and analysis of data, and professional team mentorship are integral to our work.

-Ana Estrada has over fifteen years of working with individuals, teams, organizations and communities to develop their capacity to lead and influence at all levels.
+Ana Estrada Daniels has over fifteen years of working with individuals, teams, organizations and communities to develop their capacity to lead and influence at all levels.
 Ana accomplishes this by building relationships with clients to gain an understanding of their challenges, opportunities and desired impact while looking across their evolving landscape.
 The drive behind her work is a desire to create equitable environments where all people have the opportunity to thrive.
-As a junior associate for Korwin Consulting, Ana focuses on qualitative evaluation with philanthropy, nonprofits and public sector organizations to equip them with information they can use to leverage their influence and create systemic changes.
-Ana has played key roles in evaluation efforts with clients such as National Latina Institute for Reproductive Health, Partnership for Women’s Prosperity, and the Women’s Foundation of Minnesota.

 Throughout her career, Ana has designed and delivered educational programs and capacity building support for nonprofits, foundations and public agencies.
 She specializes in program evaluation, leadership and career development, building networks, community outreach, and strategic frameworks.
 Most recently Ana was part of the planning team for the Better Together: California Teachers Summit, which was “an unprecedented event led for teachers, by teachers, and designed to build a better future for California students while creating stronger teacher communities.”
 Previously, Ana worked with an organizational effectiveness consulting group and the University of Southern California’s Sol Price School of Public Policy to design and deliver executive leadership programs and provide support for organizational effectiveness.
 One of her major contributions was leading the Sierra Health Foundation’s Alumni Health Leadership Program to provide resources, leadership development and networking opportunities to build this network of over 250 nonprofit executives.